-At Pathways Psychotherapy and Counselling in Brighton & Hove you will feel supported and held within an empathic therapeutic relationship, respected and valued as an individual, and enabled to develop self-confidence, self-belief, and a powerful voice of your own.
+With me, you will feel supported and held within an empathic therapeutic relationship, respected and valued as an individual and enabled to develop self-confidence, self-belief and a powerful voice of your own.

 Click here to start a conversation about improving

 If you'd like any further information on Pathways Psychotherapy and Counselling in Brighton & Hove or if you'd like

 to arrange a telephone consultation or book an appointment please get in touch by using this form or call me directly on 07590 506567